nagyg/workgroup/README.md

             source /q/path\ to/workgroup/.wgsource

 Your workgroup folder contains a .wgsource file which is the last member.
 This file contains the components / variables will be set on starting up your cmder / conemu shell.
+Don't touch this file!
+Your .bash_profile drives it.
+So, tweak that if something must be tweaked.

 #### Example: Isolated environment
-By default the configuration expect a .bash_profile file to be found on "c:\Users\Sandor" or "/home/sandor" where it is by default.
+By default the configuration expect a .bash_profile file to be found on "c:\Users\Sandor" or "/home/sandor".
 If you don't want to mess with the existing stuff there then you can create an isolated environment.

 A quick description follows: Create a dir anywhere.
 This will be the root dir later in the example.